How to Register as a Self-Employed Person in Singapore

 - Apply for a trade/vocational licence

 - Declare Net Trade Income to the CPF Board

 According to IRAS, your Net Trade Income is:

-You’ll need to do either of the 2 methods above to “officially” be considered by the government as a self-employed person.
+You’ll need to do any of the three methods above to “officially” be considered by the government as a self-employed person.
 Just registering a sole proprietorship or company with ACRA (if you’ve done so) isn’t good enough!

-So in this post, I’ll walk you through both methods, step by step.
+So in this post, I’ll walk you through all three methods, step by step.
+Let’s do this!

 Need a copy of the registration instructions?

 Just leave me your email address and I’ll send them (and other useful tips) to you!

 If you will be working in certain trades or vocations that require a licence, you will be automatically registered as a self-employed person once you have obtained this licence.

 Examples of trades and vocations that require a licence include: